hexbear-collective/lemmy/CODE_OF_CONDUCT.md

 - Respect that people have differences of opinion and that every leftist has a place in our community.
 Discussing differences in theory is fine and encouraged, just don't make it personal.
 Remember: Sectarianism is liberalism.
 - Do not publish, comment, message, or post personally identifiable information about other users.
 - We will exclude you from interaction if you insult, demean or harass anyone.
 That is not welcome behavior.
 In particular, we don’t tolerate behavior that excludes people in socially marginalized groups.
 This is distinctly different than ribbing or grilling someone.
 - Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of that comm's or any of the Chapo moderation team immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of that comm's or any of the Hexbear moderation team immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.
 - Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.
 - We are a platform that welcomes anyone who wants to be here in good faith.
 With that said, we are also an intentionally leftist platform; conservative and reactionary ideologies will not be tolerated here.
 - We do not platform fascists and refuse to engage in any form of debate with them on this platform.
 If you don't understand why engaging in debates with fascists is a terrible idea, go ask in one of the communities and/or use a search engine.
-- Direct calls or claims to violence that target _specific living_ individuals are not permitted on Chapo.Chat.
+- Direct calls or claims to violence that target _specific living_ individuals are not permitted on Hexbear.net.
 You can express your anger over landlords, slaveowners, etc, but try to phrase it in a way that focuses on the institution they represent.
 This policy also applies to any specific organizational bodies and groups (eg the DNC or NRA).

 ## Moderation

 These are the policies for upholding our community’s standards of conduct.
-If you feel that a thread needs moderation, please contact the Chapo moderation team .
+If you feel that a thread needs moderation, please contact the Hexbear moderation team .

-1. Remarks that violate the Chapo standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
+1. Remarks that violate the Hexbear standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never in a hateful manner.)
 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
 3. Moderators will first respond to such remarks with a warning, at the same time the offending content will likely be removed whenever possible.
 4. If the warning is unheeded, the user may be "temp banned,” i.e., kicked out of the community involved to cool off.